Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 Yan landed and Vemik growled in knowing.
 "Too weak."
 Yan sat himself back down.
 "What did they say the Gee-number was?"

 "Point seven-six Gee.
-That’s like...three of a hand?
+That’s like... three of a hand?
 And that hand is Earth-Gee.
 That means…"

 "I get it."
 Yan nodded. "...Doe-min-yun were *stupid* giving us this.
 We’d never use it."